 Cradle cap can also occur on baby’s eyebrows, and the same

 treatment can be used, just try to avoid getting soap or shampoo in your

-Cradle cap is not a cause for serious concern and you can get rid of the cradle cap with easy home remedies, most of the time.
+Cradle cap is not a cause for serious concern, and you can get rid of the cradle cap with natural home remedies, most of the time.